 Meeting patient expectations can be quite profitable and exceeding them can be game-changing.
 Practices underestimate the anger (and even hatred) that cosmetic patients feel when they experience horrible customer service.
-By contrast, cosmetic patients will pay more when they are treated respectfully and they know their problems are handled quickly and cheerfully.
+By contrast, cosmetic patients will pay more when they are treated respectfully.
+They love you when their problems are handled quickly and cheerfully.

-Quality customer service can also, however, come from simply remembering the patient’s name and that she goes by “Kay” rather then her legal name, “Margaret”.
+Quality customer service counts and its in the details.
+For example, simply remembering the patient’s name and that she goes by “Kay” rather then her legal name, “Margaret”.

 Create opportunities to make an impression.

 Anytime you can go above and beyond what the patient anticipated, you stand out as extraordinary.
-That’s what gets the patient to say yes, then be excited to brag about you to their friends and then to write 5-star reviews online.
-You do that by putting yourself in their shoes as well as by listening to them closely and watching their body language to be sure they are comfortable throughout the entire process.
+That’s what gets the patient to say yes.
+They’re excited about bragging about you to their friends.
+And they write 5-star reviews online about you.
+You do that by putting yourself in their shoes.
+And you listen to them closely and watch their body language to be sure they are comfortable throughout the entire process.

 The patient likes you personally.